leonitousconforti/wacky-TicTacToe/README.md

 # wacky TicTacToe

 A tic tac toe board for wacky sizes and the ability for as many players as you want!
 The game detects winners in all directions (horizontally, vertically, and diagonally).
-Check it out [here](https://leoconforti.us/wacky-tic-tac-toe).
+The game has no ui, instead, it uses the javascript console.

 ## usage